This week’s post is in celebration of the marriage of my

 I took so much personal enjoyment from the performance and many new ideas for my own work.
 It just shows you that sometimes looking at other genres and work can help inspire you and lift you forwards closer to your goals.

-I read an article in The Guardian about music disappearing from the English school curriculum as research has shown the number of schools offering the subject at A-level (Advanced Level) is in sharp decline and fewer students are taking Music at sixteen years of age for, which I believe is down to the new English baccalaureate putting more emphasis on STEM subjects (Science, Technology and Maths) and a humanities plus a foreign language.
+I read an article in The Guardian about music disappearing from the English school curriculum as research has shown the number of schools offering the subject at A-level (Advanced Level) is in sharp decline, and fewer students are taking Music at thirteen to sixteen years of age which I believe is down to the new English baccalaureate putting more emphasis on STEM subjects (Science, Technology and Maths) and a humanities plus a foreign language.

 I was the only student taking Music A (Advanced) level at my 6th Form college 16-18 so I took the lessons in a BTEC music group (which is mainly performance based without the music literacy) which restricted the academic rigour of the Advanced Level course and once again my parents stepped in to pay for several private lessons to fill the gaps I discovered I had after my first year of study, this is not to take anything away from my music teachers they were both wonderful, however, they didn’t have the time or funds to help any more than they did.
 I would not like to have started at a music conservatoire without the full music theory grounding, in fact I’m not sure I would have got in.

 Perhaps we in England may need to stop school 6th forms if they can’t offer a full enriching curriculum.
 Then channel all 16-year-olds into County colleges to consolidate several schools A level cohort (16-18-year-old) giving more student numbers per course?
 What do you think?

 We now have the UK Government deciding what English pupils learn, I wonder how many of them have Music degrees?
 Perhaps this is a new job prospect for music graduates – enter politics in order to ensure creatives are represented in the seat of power.